Privacy Shield Privacy Notice

 If we process your personal data, you may have the right to request access to, update, correct, or delete it.

-If we received your personal data in reliance on the Privacy Shield (as defined below):
+If we received your personal data in reliance on the Data Privacy Framework (as defined below):

 If you want to access or review your personal data, you should contact the SecureAuth Customer who provided your personal data to us directly.
 SecureAuth does not have full rights to access all the personal data our customers provide us.
 So, if you decide to contact us instead of our Customer, please provide the name of the SecureAuth customer when you contact us, and we will forward your request to them and assist them as they respond to your request.

-To find out more about Privacy Shield and see our certification, please visit https://www.privacyshield.gov and https://www.privacyshield.gov/participant?id=a2zt0000000GwMaAAK&status=Active, respectively.
+To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit https://www.dataprivacyframework.gov/ and https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt0000000GwMaAAK&status=Active, respectively.

 SecureAuth is subject to the investigatory and enforcement powers of the United States Federal Trade Commission.

-We may make changes to this Notice from time to time.
-If we make any material change to this Notice, we will let you know by posting the updated Notice to this web page and updating the “Effective Date” at the top of the Notice.
-You can find a summary of the most recent changes to this Notice at https://www.secureauth.com/updates-to-privacy-notices/.
+We may make changes to this Statement from time to time.
+If we make any material change to this Statement, we will let you know by posting the updated Statement to this web page and updating the “Effective Date” at the top of the Statement.
+You can find a summary of the most recent changes to this Statement at https://www.secureauth.com/updates-to-privacy-notices/ .

-If you have any questions or concerns about this Notice or how we process your personal data, please reach out to us.
+If you have any questions or concerns about this Statement or how we process your personal data, please reach out to us.
 You can:

-- Contact Paul Kincaid, our VP, Information/Product Security & DevOps, by email at privacy@secureauth.com
+• Contact Paul Kincaid, our Data Privacy Officer, by email at privacy@secureauth.com

 SecureAuth Corporation